Amartinez2075/Progressive-Web-Applications--PWA--Challenge-Text-Editor/README.md

 THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku
 THEN I should have proper build scripts for a webpack application

+## Description

+The following application is a web text based editor where the user can create notes or code snippets either with or without an internet connection.
+The user can also retrieve their code snippets or notes later if need be.

+## Technologies

+1. .env
+2. .gitignore
+3. .node_modules
+4. javascript
+5. Html5
+6. CSS
+7. Webpack-Configuration
+8. .eslintrc

+## Deployment Link

+## ScreenShot of homepage